Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes

 \setlist{noitemsep} \onehalfspacing

 \pagenumbering{arabic}

 \centerline{\bf Abstract}

-We show that the leading bubble test suffers severe size distortion when fundamentals incorporate general-purpose technology adoption.
-Embedding a hump-shaped technology shock in the Campbell-Shiller present-value model, we prove that the fundamental price becomes locally explosive during adoption, contaminating the test's limit distribution with a non-centrality parameter proportional to the shock's peak.
-We propose a fundamental-versus-speculative decomposition that projects prices onto observable technology proxies and applies the test to the residual.
-Empirically, the decomposition eliminates evidence of speculation in the 2020--2025 AI rally while confirming a speculative peak confined to December 1999--March 2000 in the dot-com episode.
+We show that widely used bubble tests, most prominently the PSY framework, suffer severe size distortion when fundamentals incorporate general-purpose technology adoption.
+Embedding a hump-shaped technology shock in the Campbell-Shiller present-value model, we prove that the fundamental price becomes locally explosive during adoption, thereby altering the asymptotic null distribution of the test statistic and causing the standard bubble test to overreject.
+We propose a technology-adjusted diagnostic that removes an estimated technology component from measures of productivity, IT- investment, and patents before testing the residual.
+The adjustment is conservative: because a boom can itself raise these technology measures, a rejection remains robust to such feedback, whereas a non-rejection only bounds residual explosiveness.
+Dot-com residual explosiveness concentrates in December 1999--March 2000; the 2020--2025 AI rally shows no residual explosiveness in our sample across baseline and sensitivity checks.

 \textit{Keywords}: general-purpose technology, speculative bubbles, bubble detection, artificial intelligence, present-value model

 \textit{JEL classification}: C12, C22, G12, O33